Remuera: History

 When the European settlers wanted to buy the land on the Tāmaki isthmus from the Māori, they first declined.
 But in 1851, Henry Tacy Kemp, an interpreter to the Land Claims Commissioners, bought 700 acres for £5000.
 Subsequently, more plots of land were sold and put up for public auction.
 The land was suitable for pasture land and as the town of Auckland was some distance away people did not really start to build houses (as opposed to farmhouses) until the 1860s.
 One of the early farmer-settlers who bought land at Remuera was Archibald Clark, who became Auckland's first mayor in 1851.
-Many of the large villas stood on quite big properties, as their owners needed pasturing for carriage and riding horses and enjoyed creating landscape gardens.
-Some even had secondary houses for gardeners or estate managers.
-Many of these early houses still stand, surrounded now by later suburban developments or converted into institutions such as schools.
+Remuera was known as the garden suburb.
+Remuera was popular with the bourgeoisie as it provided much larger sections than other parts of Auckland.
+Many grand homes were built in the late 19th and early 20th centuries.
+By the 1960s smaller sections started being developed.

 Smaller suburban houses began appearing in the area nearest Newmarket and began to spread along Remuera Road.
 The first shops opened in 1890 at the intersection with Victoria Avenue.
 Railway stations at Newmarket and Market Road encouraged residents to commute to town.
 Likewise one of the most important routes for the electric tram system created in 1902 was to the Remuera shops, with an extension to the bottom of Victoria Avenue.
 One of the first businesses was L.J.
 Keys' grocery store on the Clonbern Road corner, which currently houses a café.
-Nowadays, Remuera's main business and shopping area stretches along Remuera Road from Armadale Road to St Vincent's Avenue.
-Smaller shopping areas are situated at Upland Road and Benson Road.